a-torgovitsky/pies/README.md

 * Linux (or perhaps OSX).

- I coded these simulations for Linux and made no attempt to be platform-independent.
+ I coded these simulations in Linux and made no attempt to be platform-independent.
  However, the code is primarily in MATLAB, so should be mostly platform-independent.
  Some file operations are used for recording the results of simulations.